4 Reasons to Use a Credit Card for Purchases

 Use a card that aligns with your spending habits

 Consider using a rewards credit card that aligns with your spending habits.
-For example, you might pick a credit card that lets you earn more points on grocery purchases or more miles for travel purchases.
+For example, you might pick a credit card that lets you earn points on grocery purchases or miles for travel purchases.
+Keep an eye out for fees, such as annual fees, to ensure that you’ll get good value out of that card.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.